House of Aisin Gioro: Current population

-There were merely 29,000 members of Aisin Gioro in 1912 when the Qing dynasty fell, in sharp contrast to the Ming dynasty before it, whose ruling House of Zhu had 200,000 (0.2 million) members by the fall of the Ming dynasty.
+There were 29,000 members of Aisin Gioro in 1912 when the Qing dynasty fell, in sharp contrast to the Ming dynasty before it, whose ruling House of Zhu had 200,000 (0.2 million) members by the time of its fall.
 The Manchu emperors had smaller reproduction and harems than the Ming on average and taxed Chinese peasants less than the Ming did to maintain the harem.
 The Ming Wanli emperor's harem's daily expenditure was more than the Qing Yongzheng emperor's harem annual expenditure.
 There were 6 generations of Aisin Gioro before Emperor Shunzhi's reign since Nurhaci's grandfather founded the Aisin Gioro clan.
 Going by the lowest estimate of tribal chief's fertility, five sons per man, Aisin Gioro's number ought to have been 3,000 or 3,125 at the start of the Qing.
 This meant during that China's population growth in general exactly matched the entire Qing dynasty the Aisin Gioro clan's rate of growth for male members carrying the same surname from the start of the Qing to the end of the Qing, which was growth by a factor of 10 from the initial number at the beginning of the Qing dynasty.
 And it was only two time's China's general population's growth rate when it included non-male line descendants of the Qing imperial family via Aisin Gioro females who did not pass the family name to their descendants.
 The Ming imperial Zhu family had more than 80,000 people by 1604, 62,000 in 1594, 28,492 in 1569, 28,840 in 1562, 19,611 in 1553, 2,495 in 1506–1521, 127 in 1403–1424 and 58 in 1368–1398.
 The Empresses of the Qing were very infertile and most often when an emperor died, there was no son of the empress alive.
 The Xianfeng Emperor had only one son surviving, the Tongzhi emperor.
 The Guangxu emperor and Tongzhi emperor both had no children.
 In 1660 the core branch of Aisin Gioro had 378 people while in 1915 it had 29,292 people.

-Approximately 300,000 to 400,000 ethnic Manchus in China are surnamed Aisin-Gioro (愛新覺羅), while an additional 3.8 million people are surnamed Jin (金), the most common Sinicized form, which has been embraced by core imperial family members like Jin Yuzhang.
+Approximately 300,000 to 400,000 ethnic Manchus in China are surnamed Aisin Gioro (愛新覺羅), while an additional 3.8 million people are surnamed Jin (金), the most common Sinicized form, which has been embraced by core imperial family members like Jin Yuzhang.
 This gives an upper limit of 4.2 million people who could potentially be patrilineal descendants of Nurhaci, but this figure must be used with caution as there are non-Manchu ethnic groups (notably Koreans) who also use the surname Jin (Kim) for unrelated reasons.